Amaguk2023/PasswordGenerator/README.md

+# password_generator.py

-# password_generator.py is my first code.
+- This is my first code.
 Please dont hesitate to leave comments!

-v3 is bigger and with a lot of loops.
-Also its python 2.7 v4 is slimmer and cleaner.
-Includes more modules than v3 and python 3
+- v3 is bigger and with a lot of loops.
+Also its python 2.7.
+- v4 is slimmer and cleaner.
+Includes more modules than v3 and python 3.